AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/rpc.md

 }
 ```

-More examples can be found at:
+For more examples, refer to:
 - {{ '[pb_rpc_sync_service]({}/src/examples/cpp/pb_rpc/module/normal_rpc_sync_server_module/service.cc)'.format(code_site_root_path_url) }}
 - {{ '[ros2_rpc_sync_service]({}/src/examples/cpp/ros2_rpc/module/normal_rpc_sync_server_module/service.cc)'.format(code_site_root_path_url) }}

-### Asynchronous Callback-style Interface
+### Asynchronous Callback Interface

-Asynchronous callback-style interfaces pass a callback to developers, who invoke this callback to deliver final processing results after completing RPC handling.
-This approach allows initiating other asynchronous calls within RPC processing.
-While typically offering better performance due to non-blocking operation, it often results in code that's harder to read and maintain.
+The asynchronous callback interface passes a callback to the developer, who invokes this callback to deliver the final processing result after the RPC processing is complete.
+This approach allows initiating other asynchronous calls within the RPC without blocking, typically yielding the best performance.
+However, it often results in code that is difficult to read and maintain.

-Implementing RPC services using asynchronous callback-style interfaces typically involves these steps:
+To implement an RPC service using the asynchronous callback interface, the following steps are typically followed:
-- **Step 0**: Include stub code header files, such as `xxx.aimrt_rpc.pb.h` or `xxx.aimrt_rpc.srv.h`, which contain the asynchronous interface's Service base class `XXXAsyncService`;
+- **Step 0**: Include the stub code header file, such as `xxx.aimrt_rpc.pb.h` or `xxx.aimrt_rpc.srv.h`, which contains the asynchronous interface's Service base class `XXXAsyncService`;
-- **Step 1**: Developers implement an Impl class that inherits from `XXXAsyncService` and implements its virtual interfaces;
+- **Step 1**: The developer implements an Impl class that inherits `XXXAsyncService` and overrides its virtual methods;
-  - **Step 1-1**: Parse Req and populate Rsp;
+  - **Step 1-1**: Parse the Req and populate the Rsp;
-  - **Step 1-2**: Invoke callback to return the `Status`;
+  - **Step 1-2**: Invoke the callback to return the `Status`;
-- **Step 2**: Call `RegisterService` method of `RpcHandleRef` during the `Initialize` phase to register the RPC Service;
+- **Step 2**: During the `Initialize` phase, call the `RegisterService` method of `RpcHandleRef` to register the RPC Service;

-Here's a simple protobuf-based example (ROS2 Srv syntax is similar):
+Here is a simple example based on protobuf (the syntax for ROS2 Srv is similar):
 ```cpp
 // Step 1: Implement an Impl class that inherits 'XXXAsyncService' class ExampleServiceAsyncServiceImpl : public ExampleServiceAsyncService {